 Investments in Investment Companies Risk.
-The Fund may invest in other investment companies, including those advised, sponsored or otherwise serviced by Krane.
+The Fund may invest in other investment companies, including those that are advised, sponsored or otherwise serviced by Krane and/or its affiliates.
 The Fund will indirectly be exposed to the risks of investments by such funds and will incur its pro rata share of the underlying fund's expenses.
+Additionally, investments in ETFs are subject to ETF Risk.
 Krane is subject to conflicts of interest in allocating Fund assets to investment companies that are advised, sponsored or otherwise serviced by Krane and/or its affiliates.
 To the extent that the Fund invests in investment companies or other pooled investment vehicles that are not registered pursuant to the 1940 Act, including foreign investment companies, it will not enjoy the protections of the U.S. law.

 Cash and Cash Equivalents Risk.
 The Fund may hold cash or cash equivalents.
 Generally, such positions offer less potential for gain than other investments.
-Holding cash or cash equivalents, even strategically, may lead to missed investment opportunities.
 This is particularly true when the market for other investments in which the Fund may invest is rapidly rising.
 If the Fund holds cash uninvested it will be subject to the credit risk of the depositing institution holding the cash.